wuan/blitzortung_apps/content/de/docs/backend/_index.md

 the [Python](https://www.python.org/) [Twisted](https://twistedmatrix.com/) framework.
 The data is stored in a [PostgreSQL](https://www.postgresql.org/) database.

-The sources can be found on Github:
+The sources can be found on GitHub:

 - [Basic Python Module](https://github.com/wuan/bo-python)
 - [Service Implementation](https://github.com/wuan/bo-server)